jim-works/RecursiaOld/README.md

   -  ESC for locking/unlocking mouse
   -  Left click to break blocks
   -  Right click to use item

+# Notes/Issues

+- Currently structures do not properly mesh, so sometimes (quite often) you'll see trees with holes in them.
+- The game crashes if the player dies.
+Skill issue

+# Future Plans

+I would like to develop this into an adventure/town building game.
+Similar to Terraria but with a much larger focus on the NPCs.
+The idea is explore -> find civilization -> fight enemy/play minigame -> earn reputation -> get loot and embassy in your home base from them -> repeat.

 All rights reserved.